kanidm/kanidm/book/src/developers/designs/application_passwords.md

 The administrator configures two applications on their Kanidm instance.
 One is "mail" for a generic SMTP+IMAP service.
 The other is HTTP basic auth to a legacy web server.
-Once applications are added, the administrator adds the allowed users to the applications as if they were regular groups.
+Then the administrator configures which users will be able to use application passwords for each application.

 The mail services and web services are configured to point to Kanidm's LDAP gateway with a customized search base DN.

-The user can login to the webui or command line and list what linked applications exist on their account that require application passwords.
+The users can login to the webui or command line and list what linked applications exist on their accounts that require application passwords.

-The user can then request a new "application password" for the mail server for their laptop.
-They can copy-paste the generated password to their mail client which uses this password on their behalf.
+The users can then request a new "application password" for the mail server for their laptop and another one for their phone.
+They can copy-paste the generated passwords to their mail clients which uses this password on their behalf.
 Similarly, they can request a new application password to access the web server basic auth.

-As a user can request several application passwords for each application.

 # Technical Details